yixuy/1724Project/README.md

 ## Objectives

-The objective of this project is to design and implement a high-performance real-time chat application in Rust, enabling users to register, log in, create or join chat rooms, and exchange messages instantly.
-This application will serve as a demonstration of Rust's capabilities in building a reliable and efficient communication system, with a strong emphasis on enhancing backend performance while ensuring frontend usability.
+The objective of this project is to design and implement a high-performance real-time chat application using Rust, providing features such as user registration, login, chat room creation and participation, and instant message exchange.
+This application aims to showcase Rust's capabilities in building a reliable and efficient communication system, with a strong focus on optimizing backend performance while maintaining a user-friendly frontend.

-Considering that most chat applications built with Rust currently rely on frontend frameworks like React, and there has been limited exploration into using Rust-related frameworks for frontend development.
-This project aims to leverage the Yew framework to create the user interface of the chat application, thereby, filling a gap in the current Rust ecosystem.
-The backend will be developed using Actix-Web.
-Ultimately, the goal is to create a fully functional chat application using nearly 100% Rust.
+Considering that most Rust-based chat applications currently depend on frontend frameworks like React, with limited exploration of Rust-native frameworks for frontend development, this project aims to bridge that gap.
+By leveraging the Yew framework to build the chat application's user interface, the project seeks to enrich the Rust ecosystem and demonstrate the feasibility of creating fully functional web applications entirely in Rust.

+The backend will use Actix-Web, a powerful and scalable framework for high-performance web development.
+By integrating Actix-Web with WebSocket, the application could efficiently handle multiple concurrent client connections, ensuring low-latency, real-time communication even under heavy user loads.
+This combination guarantees the application remains responsive and reliable, providing a seamless messaging experience.
+Additionally, the backend will leverage SurrealDB, a modern database solution, for message persistence and history retrieval.

+Ultimately, the project aims to create a fully functional chat application written entirely in Rust, showcasing the language's potential for building more than just system-level software.
+By connecting a high-performance backend with a responsive, user-friendly frontend, this project explores how Rust can be used to create innovative web applications and contribute to its growing adoption in the industry.